 When it's nice out, your bike's out.
 What better way to get some fresh air than a nice day trip?

 You're using a good amount of pedal assist and not carrying a lot of cargo.
 You're also riding in nice conditions in a dry area, which means your mechanical systems aren’t taking as much punishment.

 Terrain: Flat terrain, paved trails.

 Cargo: Just keys and a phone.

 We're also taking our know-how on the road.
-With Rad Mobile Service, we're giving customers in select regions (currently Seattle, Vancouver, Austin, and Sacramento) an opportunity to enjoy a full menu of bike maintenance options from the comfort of their front door.
-Drop us a line at email@example.com to see if we have a crew near you.
+With mobile service options, we're giving customers in select regions an opportunity to enjoy bike maintenance from the comfort of their front door.